Toorak all-electric house renovation

 • Fast heat up

-• Very efficient
+• Very efficient and effective

 Heat from the hallway panel rises up the stairway and provides sufficient heat for the Landing / Study area above.